nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal.md

 ## My Applications

-On my applications tab, you can create a new trial Studio Project, and open your applications in Studio in one click.
+On my applications tab, you can create a new trial Studio Project, and open your Studio projects in one click.

-To access details of your application,  click on its name.
+To access your project settings,  click on its name.
 You can also access existing instances and register a new instance.

 ![]({{file name='my-applications.png'}} ?w=600,border=true)